gouravdhar/Human-Detection-using-Histogram-of-Oriented-Gradients/README.md

 test.py --> specify  the output folder as a command line argument containing images for testing

-3 trained files with extensions .pkl are available
+trained model is saved with extension ' .pkl'

 Dataset is for training and testing can be downloaded from : ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar